-Previously macroalgae was often used specifically to provide a natural way to export the nutrients in the aquarium water, which means that the algae will grow by using compounds like nitrate, phosphate, ammonium and some heavy metals in the tank water.
+Previously macroalgae were often used specifically to provide a natural way to export the nutrients in the aquarium water, which means that the algae will grow by using compounds like nitrate, phosphate, ammonium and some heavy metals in the tank water.

 During this photosynthesis process, it uses carbon dioxide too and turns this into additional oxygen for the aquarium inhabitants.

 As well it will help to raise the pH level in the tank and increase the tank carbonate buffer capacity, which means are more stable alkalinity level.

 In addition, it is often used to provide additional hiding spaces for copepods and rotifers.

 Nowadays thanks to the variety of available macroalgae species, macroalgae can still fulfil these very important functions but they add a very important benefit too . . .

 . . . a beautiful and more natural looking tank.

 As there are invasive and non-invasive algae species available, it is recommended to get all the information you need about the macroalgae in mind before adding it to your marine tank.

 No one wants to have the nightmare to realise that they have chosen the wrong macroalgae for their tank after it overgrows the whole tank or the corals, right?!

 Our aim is to provide you all the information you need to choose the right macroalgae for your tank and to get all the information you need to keep them successfully in your own marine aquarium.

 Well, the truth lies in the difference.

-So-called Macroalgae on the other side, are easy explained algae which you can see with your naked eye and contain mostly many cells and a defined larger structure.
+So-called Macroalgae on the other side, are easily explained algae which you can see with your naked eye and contain mostly many cells and a defined larger structure.